Mahii-12/pdf-generation/README.md

 ## Postman Validation:

 * Functional Testing:
-  > Used Postman to enables functional testing of REST APIs by sending requests and validating responses.
-This ensures that endpoints function correctly and meet specified requirements, enhancing system reliability and user confidence.
+  > Utilized Postman for testing REST endpoints, ensuring that the PDF generation and retrieval functionalities worked as expected.
+Conducted validation to confirm that the application handled various input scenarios correctly, enhancing reliability.